 - Covering badly stained, discolored teeth

 - Providing an alternative to orthodontic work

-But you do need to remember that porcelain veneers are only a cosmetic solution and are applied atop healthy teeth.
-Issues such as decay or gum disease must be taken care of before veneers are applied.
+But you do need to remember that porcelain veneers are only a cosmetic solution and are applied to healthy teeth.
+Issues such as decay or gum disease must be taken care of before dental veneers are applied.
 Veneers simply cover cosmetic problems.